-Here are four ways men can take advantage of new tech and science to optimize their health and improve their chances of living the good life.
+We owe it to ourselves and our loved ones to take better care of ourselves.
+Here are four ways guys can take charge of their health and help improve their chances of living the good life.

 Find a doctor faster

-According to the American Heart Association, one of the top reasons men don’t go to the doctor is … they don’t have one!
-Finding a good doctor can seem daunting task considering all of the variables: Do they take my insurance?
+According to the American Heart Association, the number one reason men don’t see their doctor is … they don’t have one.2 Finding a good doctor can seem overwhelming: Do they take my insurance?
 Are they in a convenient location?
-Do they get good feedback from patients?
+Do they get good reviews from patients?
 Fortunately, Zocdoc makes it easy to find doctors that meet your criteria.
 Just enter the type of doctor you need, your zip code, and your insurance provider, and you’ll be able to browse doctors, read patient reviews, and book appointments online.

 No insurance?
-Startup Stride Health takes the pain out of finding the right insurance plan.
+Startup Stride Health takes the pain out of an insurance plan that may be suitable for you.
 After filling out a short questionnaire about yourself and your health needs, you’ll receive a personalized health plan recommendation and be able to purchase it on the spot.
-The process takes just five minutes, proving that taking care of yourself doesn’t need to take all morning.
+The process takes just five minutes, proving that taking care of yourself doesn’t need to take all day.

 Know your numbers

-You’ve probably had your blood pressure and cholesterol checked by your doctor, but there are many other factors to heart disease, diabetes, and overall health that can be monitored with a simple blood test.
-Knowing your data is key to making an informed action plan for better health.
-Unfortunately, depending on where you get tested, individual blood tests can run from hundreds to thousands of dollars, and according to Compass Professional Health Services, insurance often doesn’t cover this additional testing.
+You’ve had your blood pressure and cholesterol checked before, but there are many other risk factors that could lead to heart disease, diabetes, and poor overall health that can be discovered with a simple blood test.
+Unfortunately, the costs of individual blood tests can range from the price of a fast food combo to upwards of $1,000.3

-Thanks to the Internet and advances in medical technology, keeping tabs on what’s going on inside your body is becoming cheaper and directly accessible to consumers.
+Thanks to innovation in the field, keeping tabs on what’s going on inside your body is becoming cheaper and directly accessible to consumers.
 Companies like WellnessFx let you purchase a package of tests for the price of what one test typically would cost if ordered through your doctor.
 Depending on the package you choose, you’ll gain insight into your cholesterol, inflammation, fasting glucose, thyroid, kidney, hormone, and vitamin levels.

-After having your blood drawn at a lab near you, your results are loaded on to your WellnessFx dashboard.
+After having your blood drawn at a lab near you, your results are loaded onto your private profile.
 If you order additional packages in the future, you’ll be able to see how your blood markers change over time and evaluate how your lifestyle changes are impacting your health.
-While WellnessFx provides a brief explanation of each marker’s significance, the American Heart Association provides a detailed guide on what your blood pressure numbers mean.

 Maximize your energy and output

-Given the constant stream of demands on your attention, managing your energy can be more important than managing your time.
+Given the constant stream of demands at your attention, managing your energy can be more important than managing your time.
 All of the productivity hacks and apps in the world aren’t going to make your life better if you’re too drained to do your most important work.
+Consider these areas of focus from Helen West, Registered Dietician.4

 Make diet changes with the most impact